 Hotel shortage in Qatar a hot topic

-In two years’, the new football world champion will be crowned in Qatar.
-But when over 200 key decision-makers recently attended webinars about accommodation solutions in Qatar, the question on everyone’s mind wasn’t whether France will be able to defend the title.
+When over 200 key decision-makers recently attended webinars about accommodation solutions in Qatar, the question on everyone’s mind wasn’t whether France will be able to defend the title.
 The burning question was whether there will be enough affordable rooms available in the tiny Gulf country.
 Predictions suggest that 1 million people will visit Qatar during the event, while only 35,000 hotel rooms will be operational.
 The majority of these rooms will be needed for the 32 participating teams, FIFA, and other stakeholders.

 Khaya, one of the leading accommodation agencies at major events, is offering another solution.